TheDeanLab/navigate/docs/source/case_studies/acquire_exASLM.rst

 #.
 Set :guilabel:`Interval` to be 1.0 for each channel.
 #.
 Set :guilabel:`Defocus` to be 0 for each channel.
 #.
 Select "Constant Velocity Acquisition" from the dropdown next to the :guilabel:`Acquire` button.
 Press :guilabel:`Acquire`.
 #.
 Enter the sample parameters in the :guilabel:`File Saving Dialog` that pops up.
-Press :guilabel:`Acquire Data`.
+Make sure to save to SSD drive or change buffer size in configuration file to prevent any overwriting of images.
+Then Press :guilabel:`Acquire Data`.
+#.
+To change frame buffer size, in the :guilabel:`experiment.yaml` file in your local navigate directory in the :guilabel:`config` folder under the :guilabel:`CameraParameters` section, change :guilabel:`databuffer_size` to desired number of frames.
+Make sure the size of the desired number of frames isn't above the available RAM in the computer.